HoangChu5202/Python-Final-Project/README.md

 **Short-circuit Evaluation**: an expression is stopped being evaluated as soon as its outcome is determined.
 We use short circuit evaluation to prevent errors.
 - When using the "or" logical operator, if the first condition is true, the second condition is not tested.
 - When using the "and" logical operator, if the first condition is false, the second condition is not tested.

+## Chapter 4 - Repetition Structures
+In this chapter we learned about while loop and for loop.

+**While loop**
+- While loop required a count control.
+If you forget that it will result at an infinite loop.
+- While loops are best used when you don't know ahead of time how many times the loop should run.

+**For loop**
+- For loop is a count control loop.
+- For loops are best used when you know ahead of time how many times the loop should run.

+**Range function**

+The range function will create a list for you.
+For example if you write `range(3)` it mean it will create a list for you look like this: `[0, 1, 2]`

+**Sentinal**
+- A sentinel is a value that signals when there are no more items from a list of items to be processed.
+- We can also stop the loop by using `break`

+**Input Validation Loops**
+- Garbage in, Garbage out
+    - ​Python can't tell the difference between good data and bad data being input.
+You need to write validation loops so that when you take garbage in, you throw the garbage out.
+- Numerical Input Validation
+    - The integrity of a program's output is only as good as the integrity of the program's input.
+To trap errors, we use validation loops to keep asking the input question until the user responds correctly.
+    - If you request numerical input from the user and they give you a string, the result will be a ValueError exception.
+In this case we should use `try-except` stament.
+- String Input Validation
+    - If you request string input from the user any input will be accepted.
+You can convert the input to lowercase and remove leading/trailing spaces to clean up the input. `.lower()` to convert string to lowercase. `.upper()` to convert string to uppercase.
+And `.strip()` to remove all extra space.
+- Nested Loops
+    - You can use a loop inside a loop.